-DISPLAYED WITH HONORThe Centurion Drill Team performs a color guard before an OSU basketball game.
+DISPLAYED WITH HONORThe Centurion Drill Team performs a color guard before the annual AFROTC Commisssioning Ceremony.

 The Centurion Drill Team is a select team of high-performing cadets dedicated to the skilled execution of precision drill.
-Our mission is to train Air Force cadets in drill and ceremonies while promoting professional development to serve the public as a precision military drill unit.
+It strives to develop skilled and disciplined Air Force cadets while serving the public as a precision military drill unit.

-Our team also travels around the country to exhibition drill competitions.
-These meets bring universities together from all over the United States to compete in events such as flight drill, honor guard drill, two-man trick routines, rifle drill, innovative drill, and more.
-When a competition is approaching, the team meets regularly to practice difficult routines involving rifle spinning, tossing, and complicated drill routines in preparation for performance.
-The Centurion Drill Team has always performed well under pressure and excelled in competition.
-At the end of the academic year, the drill team also performs a rifle drill sequence during the Pass in Review ceremony to showcase to parents and friends the Air Force’s dedication to excellence and attention to detail.
+The team also travels around the country to perform at exhibition drill competitions.
+These events bring universities together from all over the United States to compete in flight drill, color guards, two-man trick routines, rifle drill, innovative drill, and more.
+The team prepares months in advance for upcoming competitions.
+Countless hours are dedicated to polishing difficult routines involving rifle spinning, throwing, and complicated drill routines in preparation for performances planned and executed by the Director of Active Training.
+The Centurion Drill Team performs well under pressure and excels in competition.

 Do You Have What it Takes?

 The pledge process to become a Centurion is extremely demanding.
 The process will take pledges mentally, emotionally, and physically beyond any experience offered in the standard AFROTC program.
 The rigor required of you will grow and shape you as a cadet and a leader, and the bonds you form with your fellow pledges will stay with you throughout your years at Detachment 645 and into your active duty life.
 Those who choose to accept the challenge should not do so lightly, but by persevering through this process, they will never again be content with mediocrity.